-This article documents three key aspects of the DSM design tokens import feature:
+This article documents the key aspects of the DSM design tokens import feature:

 - Changing token names in bulk

 When importing styles, DSM creates a token for each selected style property, using the style’s name as a prefix to the property name.
-Once imported, you can change the naming and organization of the tokens in DSM, including making name changes in bulk.
+Once imported, you can rename/reorganize the tokens in DSM, including making name changes in bulk.

-Example of style imported from Sketch to DSM
+Example of a style imported from Sketch to DSM

 To better understand how properties are mapped when importing design tokens to DSM, consider the following example of a font style named